alchemy-bootcamp-two-winter-2018/lectures/README.md

 1. Weekly quizzes
     - Assigned Wednesday and are due Friday morning.
     - Open-internet!
 Use your research skills to try code snippets in the console, or read the docs on MDN.
-    - These quizzes will prepare you for the 401 entry exam.
+    - These quizzes will prepare you for the final exam.

 1. Bonus assignments
     - Listed in Canvas, these will offer the chance to learn more and/or review the various topics we cover